Setting up a conference

 Tracks:

 Papers can be submitted only to conferences that have one or more tracks.
-Each track can have its own paper registration and submission deadlines, acceptable paper formats (PDF, PowerPoint, etc.), maximum page count and margins, but all tracks within a conference share the same TPC, chairs and letters.
+Each track can have its own paper registration and submission deadlines, acceptable paper formats (PDF, PowerPoint, etc.), maximum page count and margins, but all tracks within a conference share the same technical program committee, chairs and letters.
 (TPC members can be assigned to a specific track, however.)
 However, tracks within a conference share the same accept and reject notices, but each track can define a block of text for accepted and rejected papers that can be included in the author notification.
 Track information can also be used for creating a conference program.
-Thus, if you plan to have separate review processes or acceptance letters for, say, posters, long and short papers, you should put each such category into its own subconference.
+Tracks are led by track chairs.
+Tracks and TPC groups (see below) are orthogonal, i.e., papers from different tracks can belong to the same TPC group.

 Topics: